pantheon-systems/documentation/source/content/guides/secure-development/04-private-paths.md

 ### Setting Commerce Kickstart or Ubercart Key Path

-Make sure to set a relative path.
+Make sure to set a relative path for these keys.
 This ensures the key path will work on all appservers across the site's environments.

 1. Set the encryption key path